SuperbTUM/real-time-ReID-tracking/README.md

 **Re-identification**

+Dataset: Market1501.
 More can be found on [wiki](https://github.com/SuperbTUM/real-time-ReID-tracking/wiki).

 Model Size Comparison